-Maybe Baby’s arrival has left you with more kids than bedrooms.
+Maybe baby’s arrival has left you with more kids than bedrooms.
 Or, maybe you’re hoping to promote an early bond between baby and an older sibling.
 No matter the reason, transitioning siblings into the same room is a major milestone.
-But it’s not one you have to lose sleep over — at least not for long with these tips to make room-sharing as peaceful as possible for baby, sibling and you.
+But it’s not one you have to lose sleep over—at least not for long with these tips to make sibling room-sharing as peaceful as possible for baby, sibling and you.

 Time It Right

 While there’s no magic age for moving kids in together, many veteran moms suggest waiting until your baby is sleeping through the night to make the move.
-Not needing to enter the room in the middle of the night to feed baby minimizes the potential of disrupting your older child’s sleep.
-If Baby is still waking in the middle of the night when you make the shift to room-sharing, be prepared to get to her as quickly as possible to (hopefully) keep the big sibling sleeping soundly.
+Not needing to enter the room in the middle of the night to feed the baby minimizes the potential of disrupting your older child’s sleep.
+If your baby is still waking in the middle of the night when you make the shift to room-sharing, be prepared to get to them as quickly as possible to (hopefully) keep the big sibling sleeping soundly.

 Do the Prep Work

-Before you clear floorspace for a crib, ease reluctant older siblings into the idea of sharing a room with baby ahead of time.
-Let the other sibling know what to expect and how he can help.
-Making him feel like the big (important!) part of the process that he is will encourage a warm welcome for the baby.
-Additionally, help Baby transition as seamlessly as possible by keeping her sleeping space familiar.
-If she’s is in a bassinet or co-sleeper in your room, set up the crib in your room and allow her to get used to that arrangement for a few weeks before making the move to a new room.
+Before you clear floorspace for a crib, ease reluctant older siblings into the idea of sharing a room with the baby ahead of time.
+Let the other sibling know what to expect and how they can help.
+Making them feel like the big (important!) part of the process will encourage a warm welcome for the baby.
+Additionally, help baby transition as seamlessly as possible by keeping their sleeping space familiar.
+If they are in a bassinet or co-sleeper in your room, set up the crib in your room and allow them to get used to that arrangement for a few weeks before making the move to a new room.

 Safety First

-While it can be tempting to hurry the transition process along, it’s imperative to know that Baby can maintain a safe sleeping environment in his new room.
+While it can be tempting to hurry the transition process along, it’s imperative to know that your baby can maintain a safe sleeping environment in his new room.
 (This is especially important if the “older” sibling is still a toddler or preschooler.)
-Little ones can be tempted to climb into baby’s crib or even offer baby a small toy that could pose a chocking hazard.
-Before you decide to take the room-sharing plunge, talk with the older sibling about what he can and can’t do with his little brother or sister.
+Little ones can be tempted to climb into the baby’s crib or even offer the baby a small toy that could pose a choking hazard.
+Before you decide to take the sibling room-sharing plunge, talk with the older sibling about what they can and can’t do with their little brother or sister.
 For extra peace of mind, consider installing a video monitor to keep a watchful eye on what’s happening behind closed doors.

 Keep It Real